-One day in paradise itinerary: Seeing the volcano + one more adventure
+One day DIY itinerary in paradise: Seeing the volcano + one more adventure

 The Hawaii Volcanoes national park offers a spectacular view on one of the world’s most active volcanoes.
 Drive up the national park and spend your day exploring lava tubes, descending into craters that were full of lava only decades ago and exploring trails in the lush rainforest in the park.

 If you happen to be on the east (Hilo) side of the Island, you could also try to see the lava flow.
 To avoid disappointments first call to the national park at (808) 985-6000 to check to current lava conditions.

 One extra adventure [a]: Seeing Hawaii from the Sky!